Loading [MathJax]/jax/output/CommonHTML/fonts/TeX/fontdata.js

 9. Under what conditions will a euclidean transformation be of period 3?

 A euclidean transformation is the composition of rotations, translations and reflections.
 As translations and reflections can’t have periods of 3, the euclidean transformation having a period of 3 must be a rotation.
-Rotations that have a period of 3 are rotations of $n\frac{360}{3}^\circ = n120^\circ$.
+Rotations that have a period of 3 are rotations of n3603=n120.

 10. Under what conditions will two euclidean transformations commute?

-For two general euclidean transformations, with matrices $A$ and $B$, to commute the following must hold.
+For two general euclidean transformations, with matrices A and B, to commute the following must hold.

 For examples of commuting euclidean transformations, please see Commuting Isometries.